reflectivity/reflectivity.github.io/advanced_and_expert_level/file_format/index.md

 author: "Jochen Stahn"
 ---

-# ORSO - file formats - specifications for the text reflectivity file

 This document contains the specifications and some examples for the text representation of the ORSO reflectivity file.
 It is the basis for the development of the [**orsopy** python modules](https://orsopy.readthedocs.io/en/latest) to read and write these files.